rwilliams/jrubywiki/Using-Eclipse-with-JRuby-Truffle.md

 You shall be set!

+You might want to change the `Output folder` in `Java Build Path` so it is better separated from the Maven compilation process.

 It is possible to run JRuby with a run configuration for `org.jruby.Main.main()`.
 Further integration is under investigation.